google/AppUpdateTrackerLib/README.md

 2. PingAdwordsUtil.onResumePingIfAppUpdate(...)
    This method checks if app update has happened.
    If so, pings adwords to report conversion.
-   It is intended to be called upon onResume(..) of parent apps main activity.
+   It should be called at onResume(..) of app's main activity.

 Also a utility android Activity 'DeepLinkTrackerActivity' is created.
  Upon app update ad-click, if a deeplink is fired then DeepLinkTrackerActivity can be called.